 In the end, it is difficult for the user to compare rates, and sometimes even understand them!

-New pricing at Chargemap
+Pricing at Chargemap

 When we launched the Chargemap Pass, we chose to bill users for charging with exactly the same logic as the one applied by the operator, based on the charging purchasing costs.

-This summer, we introduced charging fees to cover our Pass operations costs (our technical team, bank charges and recovery, connection fees to operators, our call center, etc.).
+Then we introduced charging fees to cover our Pass operations costs (our technical team, bank charges and recovery, connection fees to operators, our call center, etc.).